- About Us

-To monitor the progress toward our outcomes, the Foundation has identified the measurable results in all five focus areas.
+To monitor the progress toward our outcomes, the Foundation has identified the measurable results in both program areas.
 These results guide not only the Foundation’s programmatic decision making, but also its evaluations.

 Though measurable results play a vital part in the Foundation’s grant making, it is important to understand both the strengths and limitations of setting specific measures for focus areas.

 - Provide a method for evaluating the Foundation's Investments and serve as a tool for learning.

 - Complement but do not replace the knowledge and expertise of the program officers.